State Institute for Racial Biology

 The institute's first head was Herman Lundborg.
 He retired in 1935.
 He was succeeded by Gunnar Dahlberg.
 An early research priority was studying the commonness of the "Nordic" racial traits in the Swedish population and the alleged downsides of race-mixing between the majority population and Finns and the Sámi people.
-In the years 1936–1960, the majority of research projects at SIRB concerned medical genetics but racial science was still an important aspect of the institute.
+Between 1936 and 1960, the majority of research projects at SIRB concerned medical genetics but racial science was still an important aspect of the institute.

 History

 After its founding in 1922, it continued under the leadership of Herman Lundborg.
 In 1926, studies conducted by the institute provided a basis for Lundborg's upper secondary school textbook Swedish Racial Studies.
-However, Lundborg became increasingly anti-semitic which put him at odds with the Swedish Government during a time when tensions were growing between Sweden and Germany.
+However, Lundborg became increasingly antisemitic which put him at odds with the Swedish Government during a time when tensions were growing between Sweden and Germany.
 In 1936, he was replaced by Gunnar Dahlberg.
 In 1959 it was integrated into Uppsala University, and is today the university's genetic center.

 The official assignment of the Swedish institute was to study the inhabitants of the country from a racial perspective.
-They studied the life conditions and environmental developments of different families.
-They tried to explain the effect biological heritage and the environment has on people.
+They studied the life conditions and environmental developments of different families in an attempt to explain the effects of biological heritage and the environment.
 They also studied mental illnesses, alcoholism and criminality.